hellocodeco/old-exist-api-docs/source/index.md

 # Introduction

-Welcome!
+Hello!
 So you want to take your Exist data and do interesting things with it.
 Great!
 For now, the API can only be accessed by user accounts.
 [Sign up](https://exist.io) to give it a try.

 This is draft documentation for the official Exist API.
 Both the API and the docs are liable to change at any time, though we'll do our best to document changes here and keep the docs in sync with the API itself.

-**Everybody is welcome to use read-only endpoints and token-based authentication, but you must apply for access to an OAuth2 client for the ability to write data.**
-If you'd like to build a client that others can use, [get in touch](mailto:hello@exist.io?Subject=Exist OAuth2 API access) with details of your plans.
-We'd love for you to help us get more into and out of Exist.

-# Getting started
+## Getting started

-The API lives at `https://exist.io/api/`.
+The API lives at `https://exist.io/api/1/`.
 All requests must use HTTPS.

 POST bodies can be sent as `application/json`, `application/x-www-form-urlencoded`, or `multipart/form-data`.
 However the API will only return JSON.
 XML is so last decade.